NeSViT/dind-drone-slave/README.md

 # Description
 This project creates slave for drone.
-Uses script from jpetazzo and biuld image that called docker-slave.
+Uses script from jpetazzo and biuld image that called drone-slave.